 Speciality: Race and Ethnicity & Social Inequality

 Belisa González is a professor of Sociology and Director of the Center for the Study of Culture, Race, and Ethnicity at Ithaca College.
-Originally from San Antonio, TX, Belisa González earned her PhD in Sociology from Emory University in 2006.
+Originally from San Antonio (Go Spurs Go!), TX, Belisa González earned her PhD in Sociology from Emory University in 2006.
 While in Atlanta, she was a member and co-chair of the Atlanta Organizing Committee (AOC) for Undoing Racism.
 It was her experience with the organizers on AOC and others like it that formed the basis of her dissertation “Increasing Collaboration or Conflict,” which focused on sustainable cross racial organizing efforts between African Americans and Latinos in the South.
 Her role as an organizer and co-facilitator of quarterly Undoing Racism workshops helped her better understand interweaving systems of oppression and their consequences on everyday lives; the power and necessity of community in anti-racist practice; and the importance of taking leadership from minoritized peoples.
 After completing her degree at Emory, Belisa held a one-year postdoc at the University of Georgia before accepting a position in the Sociology Department at Ithaca College (IC) in 2007.